MonstrousSoftware/GetOut/README.md

 - fps indicator
 - settings menu
 - easter egg
+- block robot from seeing you through walls

 Notes:
 - textures need to be power of two for teavm version